anthony-garcia-oquendo/DRACO-Airbrakes-Control-System/README.md

 # DRACO-Airbrakes-Control-System
-This project will contain the airbrakes control system, with simulations and data files utilized by DRACO in the NASA USLI 2025-2026 rocketry competition
+This project will contain the airbrakes control system, with simulations and data files utilized by DRACO in the NASA USLI 2025-2026 rocketry competition.
+A lot of the implementations used where obtained from Notre Dames 2024 apogee repository.